Field hockey at the 2018 African Youth Games – Boys' tournament

-The boys' hockey 5s event at the 2018 African Youth Games in Algiers was held at the Stade Ferhani from 19 to 26 July 2018.
+The boys' hockey5s event at the 2018 African Youth Games in Algiers was held at the Stade Ferhani from 19 to 26 July 2018.
 The tournament served as a direct qualifier for the 2018 Summer Youth Olympics, with the winner and runner-up qualifying.

 Qualified teams

 Uganda was supposed to play in Pool B, but withdrew due to a lack of funds.

 Format

 The eight teams will be split into two groups of four teams.
 All teams move on to the quarterfinals, and depending on their positions within the pool, they will be playing against a team from the other pool.
 In the quarterfinals, the four losing teams will be playing for the 5th to 8th place classification, whilst the four winning teams will move on to the semi-finals to determine the winner in a knock-out system.

 Preliminary round

 All times are local (UTC+1).